 This spurred us to write a report about the plunder, which also detailed SNH’s role.
 This report was sent to SNH, the representatives of the land owner, and the National Museums of Scotland.

 As a result of the report, the representatives of the land owner held SNH partly accountable for the theft and called on SNH to make efforts to retrieve the stolen fossils.
-This report caused Alan McKirdy embarrassment as it became known to the land owners, and possibly certain levels of the SNH hierarchy, that he had been negligent in the protection of the site, and that he had given Edinger oral permission.
+This report caused Alan McKirdy embarrassment as it became known to the land owners, and possibly some higher-ups of the SNH hierarchy, that he had been negligent in the protection of the site, and that he had given Edinger oral permission.